HomeITAdmin/nextcloud_geoblocker/README.md

   - Download the file "geoip2.phar" to the folder "3rdparty/maxmind_geolite2/"
   inside the GeoBlocker app folder from the MaxMind GeoIP2 [release page](https://github.com/maxmind/GeoIP2-php/releases).
-  - Download the latest country database to "/usr/share/GeoIP/GeoLite2-Country.mmdb".
-E.g.:
+  - Download the latest country database E.g.:
+    - On Debian based systems the database gets downloaded to "/var/lib/GeoIP/GeoLite2-Country.mmdb" by:
-    - On Debian based systems: sudo apt-get install geoipupdate
+      - sudo apt-get install geoipupdate
       - For this the "contrib" archiv must be activ.
     - Add the API key information to "/etc/GeoIP.conf"
     - run "sudo geoipupdate"